coloursofnoise/Resources/How-do-I-set-up-my-map's-metadata?.md

 ## Map Icon background ("scarf")

-You can change the scarf that appears behind your map's icon by placing it in the right place.
+You can change the scarf that appears behind your map's icon by placing the texture for it in a folder that matches your campaign/map's path.

 If your map is in `Mods/yourmod/Maps/foldername/mapname.bin`:
 - if you want a scarf specific to your campaign, drop it in `Mods/yourmod/Graphics/Atlases/Gui/areas/foldername/hover.png`